LeePapa/dns2socks/Readme.md

 Hint: In the default configuration Tor only listens on 127.0.0.1 for incoming requests.
-You can change this in Tor's configuration file using the following line
+You can change this in Tor's configuration file using the following line:

 	SocksListenAddress 192.168.1.1

 In this example it listens on 192.168.1.1
 Currently Tor doesn't support IPv6 addresses for listening.